Zaldy Co: Business career

 Zaldy Co along with his brother Christopher "Kito" Co founded the Sunwest Construction and Development Corporation (SCDC) in 1997.
-The business which later renamed as Sunwest Inc., diversified and became involved in the real estate, energy, and tourism industries.
+The business which was later renamed as Sunwest Inc., diversified and became involved in the real estate, energy, and tourism industries.

 On January 31, 2002, a cargo ship owned by Co sank in Albay Gulf due to strong waves it encountered while transporting a bulldozer from Santo Domingo to Bacacay, Albay; although six of its passengers swam to safety, one 65-year-old passenger went missing.

 In the 2000s, Co's Sunwest was linked to government flood control and road projects under the administration of President Gloria Macapagal Arroyo.
 Sunwest is among the top contractors of the Department of Public Works and Highways.
 In May 2007, Albay vice governor Jesus "James" Calisin claimed that several Department of Public Works and Highways (DPWH) river projects awarded to the Co siblings' companies were being fraudulently implemented, with funds meant for the rehabilitation of Albay in the aftermath of Typhoons Milenyo and Reming alleged to have been redirected for use in the 2007 elections.
 According to Calisin, one of the projects involved the channeling of a non-existent river in the town of Malilipot.
 Albay governor Fernando Gonzales had previously attempted to meet several times with DPWH Bicol officials for better coordination on infrastructure projects in the province, but they consistently ignored his invitations.

 In 2008, Co proposed the establishment of three mini hydroelectric power plants in the province of Catanduanes, which were supported by Governor Joseph Cua but opposed by energy commissioner Rodolfo Albano Jr.; it was soon approved by the Department of Energy, and by 2011 two of the three plants built by Co's company Suweco were in operation.

 In 2009, Sunwest acquired the Hyatt Regency Hotel of Jose Mari Chan in Pasay.
 The hotel reopened as Midas Hotel and Casino in December 2010.

 In 2013, the DPWH infrastructure projects acquired by the Co sibling's companies Sunwest and Hi-Tone received scrutiny after numerous "completed" projects in Albay were found to be unfinished despite them already being paid in full.
 A year later, both construction companies were investigated by the Commission on Audit for their potential involvement in the pork barrel scam after each of them were found to have received over 1 billion worth of DPWH projects from 2009 to 2010 that were funded by the Priority Development Assistance Fund of congressmen.

 From 2016 to 2025, Sunwest bagged worth of contracts, almost half of which are in the Bicol Region.
 His company secured contracts including landslide facilities for the Bicol International Airport.

-Co divested from SCDC in 2019 but remains as a beneficial owner.
+Co divested from SCDC in 2019 but remains a beneficial owner.